zooitje/ultra-simple-Bitcoin-merchant/README.md

 setup
 - copy the files to a webfolder
-- set the key and secret in config.php (you get them from your mtgox.com account)
+- set the key and secret in /lib/config.php (you get them from your mtgox.com account)
 - communicate your url
 - BTC!

 customize
 - you can just place a link on your website to offer Bitcoin payments. here's an example of 0.5 USD or EUR you can copy paste to your website:
-<a href=payment.php?orderid=donation&ordertotal=0.5>donate BTC</a>
+< a href=payment.php?orderid=donation&ordertotal=0.5>donate BTC< /a>
 - you can change the currency from USD to EUR
 - you can set the language

 donations
-feel free to donate BTC: 15MjKbreRqiFGbf8Drh7xdPkrV3LMgi1Nw
+- feel free to donate BTC: 15MjKbreRqiFGbf8Drh7xdPkrV3LMgi1Nw

 disclaimer
-this software is made by a lazy programmer and therefore not robust and not tested except that payments arrive at mt gox if all is well use it at your own risk
+- this software is made by a lazy programmer and therefore not robust and not tested except that payments arrive at mt gox if all is well
+- use it at your own risk